dask/dask/docs/source/array-creation.rst

 Memory mapping can be a highly effective method to access raw binary data since it has nearly zero overhead if the data is already in the file system cache.
-For a threaded scheduler, creating a Dask array from a raw binary file can be as simple as :code:`a = da.from_array(np.memmap(filename, shape=shape, dtype=dtype, mode='r'))`.
+For the threaded scheduler, creating a Dask array from a raw binary file can be as simple as :code:`a = da.from_array(np.memmap(filename, shape=shape, dtype=dtype, mode='r'))`.

 For multiprocessing or distributed schedulers, the memory map for each array